BBai-Tips/bbai/FILE_HANDLING.md

 2. bbai agent adds requested files to the conversation
 3. Assistant proposes changes using the diff patch format
 4. bbai agent applies changes and updates the conversation state

+## Permissions and Error Handling

+- Assume bbai has necessary permissions to read/write files
+- If permission issues occur, treat as a conversation-ending error and notify the user

+## Multiple Conversations Warning

+- Allow multiple active conversations per project
+- Implement a prominent warning to users about the risks of concurrent edits

+## Security Considerations

+- File security is primarily the user's responsibility
+- Implement a system to flag potentially sensitive data (e.g., API keys, passwords) and warn the user

+## File Deletion

+- Implement a specific tool or command for file removal
+- Log file deletions in the conversation change log

 By following these conventions, we ensure consistent and efficient file handling throughout bbai conversations.